blay/blay.se/edgeryders.markdown

 are not articulated and worked out in the process).
 The Anti-ACTA protests, like other net activism movements before them, is interesting because they target issues that are normally perceived to be just an administrative matter and turn them into contested political issues.
-The the case of ACTA — the negotiations of a trade agreement.
+In the case of ACTA — the negotiations of a trade agreement.
 As a consequence, there is no clear divide among the political parties on this issue.
 No one ’’owns’’ this issue or a position on it and this can